Northcliffe railway line: Freight

 There are currently no freight services on the line, with only the first 3 km in use as part of Picton Yard.
 However, it has been proposed that the line be rehabilitated and reopened between Picton and Greenbushes to carry lithium ore from the Talison Lithium mine near the town.
 It is hoped that the reopened line would support the carriage of other goods, such as mineral sands, agricultural produce and timber.
+In 2020, a high-level feasibility study into reopening the line was completed by the state government, Talison Lithium, and Arc Infrastructure, and a second joint Government-industry feasibility study commenced 2023 and is expected to be complete by late 2024.
+It was later clarified that a decision on reopening would be expected by mid-2025.

+In January 2024, Rail Heritage WA attempted to use the portion of the line between Piction and Boyanup to transfer a retired Australind carriage to their Boyanup museum, but were unable to after Arc Infrastructure determined the section was unsafe for transporting.